Jslsn/Egghead/README.md

-# Egghead
+# Egghead :robot: :egg:
-Small project, hardly sure of the direction so will update.
+Small project, and I'm hardly sure of the direction so I will update.
 Definitely not worthy of the arc name.